Thronebreaker: The Witcher Tales: Setting and characters

 Set in the fantasy world of The Witcher, the game takes place entirely within the Continent, a northern region in the setting based on Slavonic mythology.
 The player takes the role of Queen Meve, widow and sole ruler of the sister nations of Lyria and Rivia, who finds her realms invaded by the armies of Nilfgaard, an imperialist nation from the south, in the onset of an enormous military conflict known as the "Great War", or the second Northern War.
 At the start of the game, not yet fully recovered from the previous Northern War are the Northern Kingdoms, these including Temeria, Redania, and Lyria and Rivia's neighbors, Kaedwen and Aedirn.
 Other locations visited in the game include the Dwarf kingdom of Mahakam and the swamp region of Angren.

 Meve (Lucy Black), who rose to power after the death of her husband King Reginald, is considered an upstart ruler with little experience in governance but respected for her warrior spirit and skill in martial combat and battlefield tactics.
-At court, she is accompanied by her lieutenant Reynard Odo (Chris Porter), chief advisor Count Caldwell (Nigel Betts), and oldest son, Prince Villem (Clare Corbett).
+At court, she is accompanied by her lieutenant Reynard Odo (Chris Porter), chief advisor Count Caldwell (Nigel Betts), and oldest son, Prince Villem (Matthew Durkan).
 Other characters that feature in the game include the thief Gascon (Liam Garrigan), the commander of the Nilfgaardian forces in the region Duke Ardal aep Dahy (Anthony Howell), King Demavend III of Aedirn (Ronan Vibert), and Clan-Chief Brouver Hoog of Mahakam (David Rintoul).